 $ ~/.bashrc export PATH=$PATH:/N/u/brlife/Carbonate/bin

-For singularity, you can either install it on the system, or for most HPC systems you can simply add following in your
+For singularity, you can either install it on the system (

 By default, singularity uses user's home directory to cache docker images (and /tmp to create a merged container image to run).
 If you have limited amount of home directory space, you should override these directories by adding the following in your .bashrc